jaswingumpella/codevision/backend/README.md

 # CodeVision Backend

-Spring Boot services that ingest repositories, persist analysis results in H2, and expose the API surface consumed by the React frontend.
+Spring Boot services that ingest repositories, persist analysis results in PostgreSQL, and expose the API surface consumed by the React frontend.

 ## Prerequisites